 This fireplace makes good use of the corner space and coordinates with the matching stone.
 Together they frame the view and make this living room feel extra cozy.
-The fireplace has a curved front and this somewhat softens its look.
 This was the work of Slifer Designs.

 Sometimes a corner fireplace is the best way of making a room feel whole.
 This bedroom designed by Jaffa Group is a good example.
-Its bed is facing the glass doors and has a nice view of the surroundings, with the fireplace on one side and an accent chair on the other.
+The bed faces the glass doors and has a nice view of the surroundings, with the fireplace on one side and an accent chair on the other.

-The fireplace doesn’t have to be big or to go all the way up, reaching the ceiling.
 You can get the desired effect with a small fireplace tucked nicely in a corner.
-Platt Architecture used this strategy when planning this rustic bedroom.
-They used stone and wood to make the space feel warm and inviting.
+Platt Architecture used this strategy when planning this rustic bedroom. ore effect.

 On the other hand, designs like this one prove the opposite.
 Look how nicely this fireplace fits in the corner, framed by large wall units on either side.
 It makes the most out of that limited and often dead space.
 The low platform that frames the units establishes visual continuity around the room while offering extra space for displaying items or to be used as a bench.

 An interesting design idea is to mold the fireplace and connect it visually to other elements in the room.
 Here you can see a corner fireplace with a design that matches that of the wall unit sitting next to it.
-This is one of the designs created by Farinelli Construction.
+This design is from Farinelli Construction.